BabySharon/Internship-LearningPaths/venv.md

 It is an isolated environment to work on projects more efficently.

 **Need**

-To work with different projects using different versions of a module we use virtual environments, in other words, to isolate a project.
+To work with different projects using different versions of a module, we use virtual environments, in other words, to isolate a project.
 When new modules are installed they are added to the global working envirnment by default, pointed to by
 ```
 import site
 site.getsitepackages()